 Now that the young learners know what a subject and predicate are, let them identify the subject and predicate in every sentence, packed within this pdf worksheet.

 Writing a sentence devoid of a subject would be just as unfair as writing a whole piece of essay with no title.
 Help students complete each sentence with a right subject from the box.

 Solving jumbled sentences has conventionally been a hit with students.
-This subject and predicate PDF revisits the jumble nostalgia by asking students to correctly arrange the words to make full sentences.
+This subject and predicate PDF worksheet revisits the jumble nostalgia by asking 4th grade students to correctly arrange the words to make full sentences.

 A simple predicate is the predicate stripped off any extra fittings.
 If they keep it as simple as this, your learners will have no problems underling the simple predicate in each sentence.

 You and your craving-for-more champs had a blast dealing with compound subjects.
 This PDF explores the concept in predicates as kids write a compound predicate for each sentence.